jokochems/multiperiod_tutorial/README.md

 `pip install requirements.txt`

-Now you should have all the dependencies.
+In both cases, now you should have all the required dependencies.

 **Installing a solver**:
 Make sure you have a solver installed that is compatible with oemof.solph resp. pyomo!
 Please refer to the [oemof.solph README](https://github.com/oemof/oemof-solph#installing-a-solver) on this.